thundercakes/smitten/README.md

 ##Setup
 * Install the three requirements above.
+* Optional
-* Edit blue table in commands.xlsx.
+	* Edit blue table in commands.xlsx by adding your own commands.
 (This site may help: http://smite.gamepedia.com/Voice_Guided_System)
 	* Copy built arrays into smitten.ahk editing zone.
 * Run smitten.ahk.
 * An icon will appear in your System Tray.